afiatamanna06/meetup_app/README.md

 # Getting Started with Create React App

 This project is a UI clone of [meet up app](https://www.meetup.com/) .This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This was built using React.js and Chakra-UI .
 The UI is made to be both desktop and mobile friendly.
+Check the UI at [meetup-clone](meetup-app-alpha.vercel.app)

 ## To get Started